sdonatileach/ehr-analysis/README.md

 ## Execute functions
 1. Open ehr_analysis.py
 2. Uncomment and use lines below "if \_\_name\_\_=="\_\_main\_\_":
-  1. fill in all __ with valid values
+  1. fill in all __ with valid values4
   2. ValueError will appear if value entered is not valid

+## Testing Instructions
+  1. In the command line, type "pytest test_ehr.py --cov"

 ### Examples
     ```